-I am an assistant professor of Chinese studies at the College of William & Mary (and by courtesy in Data Science).
+I am an assistant professor of late imperial Chinese literature and interdisciplinary data science at Princeton University.
 My domain expertise is late imperial Chinese literature and print history.
 I specialize in text mining and natural language processing with a focus on authorship attribution and genre studies.
 I archive my research as presented in papers and talks on this page.
 You can find information on my teaching (which includes the visualizations/animations I am designing for pedagogical purposes) and other activities using the nav bar at the top.

 Machine learning as a tool for Chinese literary Scholarship